 When does a wheel bearing need to be replaced?

 The function of a wheel bearing is simple: to enable the wheel spin freely.
 There are two types of wheel bearings, tapered roller bearings and ball bearings.
-Tapered roller wheel bearings need to be periodically greased and adjusted.
-Ball bearings don't need any maintenance.
-How to tell which type of bearings you have in your car or truck?
+Today, the majority of cars, SUVs and pickup trucks have maintenance-free double row ball wheel bearings like the one in the image.

 Double row wheel bearing and hub assembly

 This type of wheel bearings often comes as an assembly with the hub.
 How long does a wheel bearing last?
 When does a wheel bearing need to be replaced?
 There is no mileage, or time requirements for the bearing replacement and in many cars wheel bearings can last a lifetime of the vehicle.
 A wheel bearing needs to be replaced only if it's damaged or worn out.

 What are the symptoms of a bad wheel bearing?
 The most common sign is when an internal damage causes a wheel bearing to produce a humming noise.
 This type of noise is more noticeable at higher speeds.
 The wheel bearing noise could get louder or quieter when the vehicle changes direction.
 For example, you might notice that it gets quieter or louder when exiting the highway.
 This happens when only one row of the wheel bearing gets damaged.
 The noise becomes louder when the load shifts to that side of the bearing during turns.

 Another symptom is when a wheel bearing becomes loose or has a play in it.
 Sometimes a loose wheel bearing can cause a squeaking or growling noise.